-All new faculty members shall serve a probationary (provisional) period from the date of employment until the completion of employment under three consecutive, full-year regular contracts.
-The probationary period may be extended for an additional year, but not to exceed four years, if the College President determines that additional time should be allowed (Reference BP-3-20).
+All new faculty members shall serve a probationary period from the date of employment until the completion of employment under three consecutive, full-year regular contracts.
+The probationary period may be extended for an additional year, but not to exceed four years, if the College President determines that additional time should be allowed.